GxnBytes/aws-scalable-webapp/01-home-lab-setup/b.security-tools-setup.md

      sudo systemctl status suricata
      ```

-6. **Monitor and Analyze Logs:**
+6. **Monitor and Analyse Logs:**
    - Zeek logs are typically located in `/opt/zeek/logs/`.
    - Suricata logs are typically located in `/var/log/suricata/`.
-   - Use tools like Kibana or Splunk to visualize and analyze the logs for deeper insights into network activities.
+   - Use tools like Kibana or Splunk to visualise and analyse the logs for deeper insights into network activities.

 ## Verify Log Collection & Connectivity